 The duration of the stay in the country depends on the type of visa you have.
-There is the tourist visa, which allows you to stay 28 days in the country, and the business visa which allows a stay of 70 days.
+There is the tourist visa, which allows you to stay for 28 days in the country, and the business visa which allows you to stay for 70 days.

-You are not required any mandatory vaccination for entry to Myanmar.
+You are not required to have any mandatory vaccines to enter Myanmar.

 The validity of the visa is 90 days starting from its date of approval.

-You only have to fill in the form on our website to complete your visa application for Myanmar, you need to have a recent photograph and your passport in order to complete all the required information.
+You will have to fill in the form on our website to complete your visa application for Myanmar, and have a recent photograph and your passport in order to complete all the required information.